sumiie24/Python-Project/README.md

-# Sumex Plaza : Python
+# Sumex Plaza : Python based project
 The Project is based on Python language.

 ## To view the project-